Timber Rattlesnake (Canebrake Rattlesnake)

 - Crotalus horridus

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species..

 The timber rattlesnake, also known as the canebrake rattlesnake in some places, is one of the most common venomous snakes in the eastern United States.

 Other local names besides the timber and canebrake rattlesnake include the black rattlesnake, American viper, banded rattlesnake, and eastern rattlesnake.
-But whatever they’re called, this species should be avoided at all costs.
-These are highly dangerous snakes that have evolved a rattle to signify the threat they pose to other animals.
+But whatever they’re called, this species is highly venomous and can deliver a bite worthy of an expensive hospital trip.
 This article will cover some interesting facts about the identification, habitat, diet, and distribution of the timber rattlesnake.

 5 Timber Rattlesnake Amazing Facts

 - The timber rattlesnake’s reproductive season takes place from spring to late summer.
 Males compete for potential mates by doing a courtship dance in which it slides up to the female, rubs his body against her, and curls his tail up underneath her.
 Females tend to reproduce every two or three years.
 She can produce up to 20 baby rattlesnakes in a single clutch.

 - Like all other pit vipers, the timber rattlesnakes have pit organs located between their nostrils and eyes to sense changes in the temperature of the surrounding environment.